alan-turing-institute/mogp-emulator/docs/methods/disc/DiscCoreValidationDesign.rst

 place the validation point :math:`x^\prime` randomly within the region where the correlation function :math:`c(x,x^\prime)` (with estimated values for :math:`\delta`) exceeds 0.8, say.
-The number of these points should be at least :math::ref:`p`.
-Then the remaining points could be chosen as a random `Latin hypercube<ProcLHC>`.
+The number of these points should be at least :math:`p`.
+Then the remaining points could be chosen as a random :ref:`Latin hypercube<ProcLHC>`.

 Additional Comments
 -------------------